microsoft/vcpkg/docs/specifications/ports-overlay.md

 It's a common scenario for `vcpkg` users to keep specific versions of libraries to use in their own projects.
 The current recommendation for users is to fork `vcpkg`'s repository and create tags for commits containing the specific versions of the ports they want to use.

-This proposal would add an alternative to solve this problem.
+This proposal adds an alternative to solve this problem.
 By allowing `vcpkg` users to specify additional locations in their file system containing ports for:

-  * old or newer versions of libraries,
+  * older or newer versions of libraries,
   * modified libraries, or
   * libraries not available in `vcpkg`.